chriscdn/RHManagedObject/readme.md

 RHManagedObject is a library for iOS to simplify your life with Core Data.
 It was motivated by the following:

 - Core Data is verbose.
 Have a look at [Listing 1](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CoreData/Articles/cdFetching.html) from the Apple Documentation and you'll see it takes ~14 lines of code for a single fetch request.  `RHManagedObject` reduces this to one line of code.
 - Core Data is not thread safe.
-If you wish to interact with your objects off the main thread you need to create a separate object context, attach a `NSManagedObjectContextDidSaveNotification` notification to it, and merge the context into the observer method on the main thread when performing a save.  `RHManagedObject` does all of this for you so that you can work with your objects transparently in any thread.
+If you wish to mutate your objects off the main thread you need to create a separate object context, attach a `NSManagedObjectContextDidSaveNotification` notification to it, and merge the context into an observer method on the main thread.  `RHManagedObject` does all of this for you so that you can simply work transparently with your objects in any thread.
 - Each managed object has an object context associated with it, and for some operations you must first fetch the object context in order to operate on the object.
 For example:

 	``` objective-c